The Balloon Buster

 While at Verdun HQ, Luke was informed that not only had his previous night's five kills been confirmed, but that three earlier victories had also been confirmed.
 The man from Arizona was credited with knocking down 14 enemy balloons and airplanes in only eight days.
 "The history of war aviation, I believe, has not a similar record," wrote Rickenbacker in Fighting the Flying Circus.
 "Not even the famous Guynemer, Fonck, Ball, Bishop, or the noted German Ace of Aces, Baron von Richthofen, ever won fourteen victories in a single fortnight at the front.

 "In my estimation there has never during the four years of war been an aviator at the front who possessed the confidence, ability and courage that Frank Luke had shown during that remarkable two weeks."

 That night the entire 1st Pursuit Group held a dinner in honor of Frank Luke, now a reluctant hero.
 When Major Hartney introduced him and asked the young lieutenant to say a few words, Luke stood quickly to his feet and simply quoted the father of one of the squadron's fallen comrades, "I'm having a bully time."
 Then he sat down amid a round of laughter, forcing a smile he really didn't feel in his heart.
 Frank Luke was a changed man.

-Conspicuous by its absence in any of the written records by Hartney, Rickenbacker and others, is the reaction of Luke's commander Alfred "Ack" Grant.
-It is safe to assume that Grant never overcame his personal dislike for Frank Luke, and resented even more the successes that endeared him to Colonel Mitchell and Major Hartney.
+Conspicuous by its absence in any of the written records by Hartney, Rickenbacker, and others are the reaction of Luke's commander Alfred "Ack" Grant.
+It is safe to assume that Grant never overcame his personal dislike for Frank Luke, and resented, even more, the successes that endeared him to Colonel Mitchell and Major Hartney.
 The brewing clash of personalities would resurface again.

 11 GERMAN BALLOONS